GlenDC/jsonwebtoken-aws-lc/README.md

 header.kid = Some("blabla".to_owned());
 let token = encode(&header, &my_claims, &EncodingKey::from_secret("secret".as_ref()))?;
 ```
-Look at `examples/custom_header.rs` for a full working example.
+Look at `examples/custom_header.rs` for a  working example.

 ### Encoding